 From then on it got to be a a bit of trudge for me in the packboat towards Yalding.
 Steve was getting cold hanging around waiting for me and I was getting puffed out trying to keep up, and both our feet were numb from the cold.
 In the end he instructed me to hook up and towed me along by my packrafting ears.
 The GPS had proved what was fairly obvious, the Kahuna was easily twice as fast as the Alpacka and as you’ll see in the vid, a pointless head-to-head race had me thrashing at the water like a drowning addax, while Steve pulled ahead calmly, lighting a cheroot and texting in bids to his broker.

-Another lock, and portage?
-Who knows I’d lost track, but we arrived at Yalding and managed to haul ourselves up a wall onto the pub’s forecourt where they screw the ashtrays to the tables.
+We arrived at Yalding and managed to haul ourselves up a wall onto the pub’s forecourt where they screw the ashtrays to the tables.
 We rolled up our boats and inside had a tea and a burger, waiting out the icy chill until the train back to Tonbridge was due.
 All of 8 miles we did in 4 hours or so.
-The classic run is from Tonbridge right through to Allington in Maidstone, 32kms it says.
+The classic run is from Tonbridge right through to Allington in Maidstone, 20 miles it says.
 And from there as far again to Rochester is on the estuarine tides and beyond the reach of river byelaws.
 But once the Eldridge lock is fixed up and with four other chutes on the way to Yalding, the Medway sounds like a fun run between the tame flatwater stages and portages.
-The river agency have certainly done a good job building in kayak-friendly infrastructure (at normal water levels).
+The river agency have certainly done a good job building in kayak-friendly infrastructure.

-I’ve done the Medway several times since, it’s fun.
+I’ve paddled the Medway several times in inflatablekayaks and packrafts – it’s fun.
 Search ‘Medway’